kelemetry/beacon/README.md

 # Beacon

-Beacon is a monitoring cli or incluster controller that will broadcast changes to a selected resource type
+Beacon is a monitoring cli out-of-clouster or in-cluster controller that will broadcast changes to a selected resource type

 ## Running